Michaelis105/walmart-labs-coding-challenge/README.md

-# Michael Louie
-# Walmart Labs Ticket Service Coding Challenge
+## Walmart Labs Ticket Service Coding Challenge - 01/21/2018
-# 01/21/2018
 Implementation of a simple ticket service that facilitates the discovery, temporary hold, and final reservation of seats within a high-demand performance venue.